dwhao84/HW-27_funAppForIBActionAndIBOutet/README.md

 * Using UIButton / UITextField with UIPickerView / UISegmentControl /  UISwitch / UISlider / UIDatePicker to deliver different result.

 ## find a bug?
-* Add the autoLayout for both view controller.
+* Add the AutoLayout for both view controller.
 * More simple code to use.